Hidden surprises in the CO2 figures

 and due to the earth only being able to absorb a certain

-proportion, my first expectation was that the annual increase/annual
+the studies say, my expectation was that the annual increase/annual

-emissions percentage in 2004 would be the same as, or higher
+emissions percentage in 2004 would be roughly the same as,

-the cumulative CO2 quantity as a geometrical approximation
+atmospheric CO2, I defined the cumulative CO2 quantity as

 The figures obtained were plotted on the Mauna